Short Form SOW Terms

 1 Term and Termination

-This Agreement shall commence once Kantar starts providing Services or Deliverables and shall continue in effect until the earlier of (i) three (3) years or (ii) until terminated in accordance with this Section 1.
-Either party may terminate this Agreement immediately for cause, if: (a) a party breaches a material obligation of this Agreement and fails to remedy the breach within thirty (30) days of written notice being given to the breaching party.
-Either Party may terminate this Agreement without cause: (i) with three (3) months written notice for Ad-Hoc Services; or (ii) with six (6) months written notice for Continuous Services and Multi-Customer Services following the expiration of the initial subscription period.
-If Kantar is unable to or finds it impracticable to continue any Multi-Customer Services or any part of it, Kantar shall be entitled to terminate this Agreement by serving thirty (30) days’ notice at any time.
-Upon the termination of this Agreement or a SOW, Client shall continue to owe and shall remain liable for any and all Services rendered, Deliverables delivered and any pre-approved out of pocket expenses incurred (on behalf of Client) by Kantar for which Client has not yet rendered payment, including, without limitation, non-cancellable third party charges for services that Kantar has obtained or committed to obtain on Client’s behalf prior to the effective date of termination.
+This Agreement shall commence once Kantar starts providing Qualitative Services or Deliverables and shall continue in effect until the earlier of (i) 1 year or (ii) until terminated in accordance with this Section 1.
+Either party may terminate this Agreement immediately for cause if a party breaches a material obligation of this Agreement and fails to remedy the breach within 30 days of written notice being given to the breaching party.
+Either party may terminate this Agreement without cause upon 3 months’ written notice.
+Upon the termination of this Agreement, Client shall continue to owe and shall remain liable for any and all Qualitative Services rendered, Deliverables delivered and any pre-approved out of pocket expenses incurred on Client’s behalf by Kantar for which Client has not yet rendered payment, including, without limitation, non-cancellable third party charges for Qualitative Services that Kantar has obtained or committed to obtain prior to the effective date of termination.

 2 Payment of Fees

-2.2 All invoices shall be due on the invoice date and shall be subject to payment within 30 days.
-Any late payment shall entitle Kantar to charge interest at a rate of 1.5% per month or the maximum permitted by law, whichever is higher t.
+2.2 All invoices shall be subject to payment within 30 days of receipt.
+Any late payment shall entitle Kantar to charge interest at a rate of 1.5% per month, or the maximum permitted by law, whichever is higher.
 Client shall pay the interest promptly on demand.
-Except where already included within the agreed fees; the Kantar shall be entitled to recover reasonable expenses incurred pursuant to the provision of the Services.
-Any such expense recharge invoices will include a breakdown.
-Client reserves the right to request on an ad-hoc basis copy receipts for any individual items greater than $250.
+Except where already included within the agreed fees, Kantar shall be entitled to recover reasonable expenses incurred pursuant to the provision of the Qualitative Services.
+Any such expense recharge invoices shall include a breakdown of all expenses.

 3 Change, Delay or Cancellation